 There’s lots of hype in the news about seeds of this type, but the USDA defines it as any type of organism produced through the use of genetic modification.

 This means that whether produced by high-tech genetic engineering or by traditional plant breeding methods, the seeds are considered GMO.

 Plant breeders that select for traits like uniformity or disease resistance from open-pollinated varieties to obtain a hybrid cross are genetically modifying the organisms.
 Examples of GMO breeding include all the hybrids and higher-tech crosses like pluots.

 GE (Genetically Engineered)

-The Safe Seed Pledge arose after the introduction of the first GE seed; and companies signing have pledged not to buy or sell genetically engineered seed.
-A list of companies signing the pledge is maintained by the Council for Responsible Genetics here: http://www.councilforresponsiblegenetics.org/viewpage.aspx?pageid=261
+The Safe Seed Pledge arose after the introduction of the first GE seed, and companies signing have pledged not to buy or sell genetically engineered seed.
+The Council for Responsible Genetics (you can find out more about them HERE) maintains a list of companies that have signed the pledge and most companies that have signed the pledge will specify that in their seed catalog.

 Treated seeds are usually coated with a fungicide to protect seed from pathogens when germinating in wet or cold soils.
-If considering a seed that’s labeled as treated, it’s necessary to check the packaging for the specific details about what’s been used.
+If you’re considering a seed that’s labeled as treated, it’s best to check the packaging for specific details about what’s been used.